 X61 Y 88 W 528 H 33

-The Soldiers’ Effects entry shows Matthew as Sapper 102869 in the 178th Company of the Royal Engineers.
+The Soldiers’ Effects entry below shows Matthew as Sapper 102869 in the 178th Company of the Royal Engineers.
 He died 8 Feb 1916 in action.
-He had over £48 presumably in pay, which was passed on to his widow Lydia.
-He would have been paid 6 shillings a day as a Tunneller, so this is probably the source of the £48.
-However, this is about 40 weeks pay, so it is interesting that he hasn’t sent it home.
+He had over 48 pounds presumably in pay, which was passed on to his widow Lydia.
+He would have been paid 6 shillings a day as a Tunneller, so this is probably the source of the 48 pounds.
+However, this is about 40 weeks pay, but why hasn’t he sent more home?

 His Soldier’s Will is also available from the Probate Office.